SUPLA/supla-device/extras/examples/linux/README.md

       on_state: [1, 0]
       on_state: [2, 1]

-Exact values and configuration is exaplained in `ActionTriggerParsed` section.
+Exact values and configuration is explained in `ActionTriggerParsed` section.
 Parameter `use: at1` indicates which `ActionTriggerParsed` instance should be used to send actions. "at1" is a name of `ActionTriggerParsed` instance.

+### CustomRelay

+`CustomRelay` is pretending to be a relay channel in Supla.
+It is very similar to `VirtualRelay`, but additionally allows you to configure publishing state according to a sub elements `payload` to a specific `output` with each turn on/off action.
+Currently, there are 2 templates available:
+`Simple` and `Json`, for which there are 3 outputs: `File`, `Cmd` and `MQTT`.\
+Templates are functionally similar to parsers and outputs are functionally similar to sources.

+`CustomRelay` accepts the same parameters as `VirtualRelay`.
+Additionally, it supports three extra configuration options:\
+`set_state` - `state` equivalent for `payload`,\
+`turn_on_payload` - value to be published on turn on,\
+`turn_off_payload` - value to be published on turn on.

+#### channel `output` parameter
+`output` specifies where supla device will publish data for `payload` to change channel state.
+It must be defined as a channel sub-element.

+`output` have one common mandatory parameter `type` which defines type of used output.
+There is also optional `name` parameter.
+If you name your source, then it can be reused for multiple parsers.

+There are three supported parser types:
+1. `File` - use file as an output.
+File name is provided by `file` parameter
+2. `Cmd` - use Linux command line as an output.
+Command is provided by `command` field.
+3. `MQTT` - use published topic to MQTT broker.
+A published topic name containing control information is provided by `control_topic`.

+#### channel `payload` parameter
+`payload` converts channel state change values to values to be published to a predefined `output`, based on the `set_state`, `turn_on_payload` and `turn_off_payload` specified in the channel.

+There are two templates defined:
+1. `Simple`
+2. `Json`

 ## Parsed channel `source` parameter

 `source` defines from where supla-device will get data for `parser` to parsed channel.
-It should be defined as a subelement of a channel.
+It should be defined as a sub element of a channel.

 `source` have one common mandatory parameter `type` which defines type of used source.
 There is also optional `name` parameter.
 If you name your source, then it can be reused for multiple parsers.

-There are two supported parser types:
+There are three supported parser types:
 1. `File` - use file as an input.
 File name is provided by `file` parameter and additionally you can define `expiration_time_sec` parameter.
 If last modification time of a file is older than `expiration_time_sec` then this source will be considered as invalid. `expiration_time_sec` is by default set to 10 minutes.
 In order to disable time expiration check, please set `expiration_time_sec` to 0.
 2. `Cmd` - use Linux command line as an input.
 Command is provided by `commonad` field.
+3. `MQTT` - use subscribe topic from MQTT broker.
+Requires defining the [`mqtt`](#mqtt-broker-connection) section.
+A subscribed topic name containing status information is provided by `state_topic`.
+If we need more simple data that are in different subtopics, we can define them as a `sub_topics` array and assign them an index in this array in the parameters, just like with the `Simple` parser (index counting starts with 0).
+   I.e. please take a look at `th5` channel above.

-If source was already defined earlier and you want to reuse it, you can specify `use` parameter with proper name of previously defined source.
+   If source was already defined earlier, and you want to reuse it, you can specify `use` parameter with proper name of previously defined source.
 When `use` parameter is used, then no other source configuration parameters are allowed.

 ## Parsed channel `parser` parameter